docker/docs/engine/security/trust/trust_delegation.md

 It also adds the collaborator's public key to the delegation, enabling them to sign the `targets/releases` delegation so long as they have the private key corresponding to this public key.
-The `--all-paths` flags tells Notary not to restrict the tag names that can be signed into `targets/releases`, which we highly recommend for `targets/releases`.
+The `--all-paths` flag tells Notary not to restrict the tag names that can be signed into `targets/releases`, which we highly recommend for `targets/releases`.